-Unprecedented floods have struck Libya after Mediterranean Storm Daniel made landfall on 10 September 2023.
-The storm’s intense rainfall struck in the east of the country, leading to the collapse of two dams south of the city of Derna.
-Subsequent flooding swept away entire neighbourhoods.
+Unprecedented floods struck Libya after Mediterranean Storm Daniel made landfall on September 10th.
+The storm’s intense rainfall struck the country’s eastern region, leading to the collapse of two dams south of the city of Derna.
+Subsequent flooding swept away entire neighborhoods.

-The IRC is preparing a response to meet the pressing needs of flood-affected communities and is scaling up services in the country.
+The International Rescue Committee (IRC) is preparing a response to meet the pressing needs of flood-affected communities and is scaling up services in the country.

 Learn more about the flooding in Libya and how you can help survivors.

 Libya is reeling from unprecedented floods caused by Mediterranean Storm Daniel.
 The North African country is the latest to suffer from climate change-induced flooding.

 Due to years of conflict and insecurity, the country lacks the capacity to respond to the crisis without support from the international community.